-Deep Isolation, a leader in nuclear waste disposal technology, has completed a multi-year project with the UK government, marking a major step forward in proving the feasibility and commercial readiness of deep borehole disposal solutions.
+California-based Deep Isolation, a nuclear waste disposal technology group, said it has successfully completed a multi-year project with the UK government, marking a major step forward in proving the feasibility and commercial readiness of deep borehole disposal solutions.

 Subscribe to Receive Our Newsletter